Nutrition

 Ask yourself:

-How could I get support with this?
+How can I get support with this?

 People who ask for and accept support have much more success with forming positive habits than those who try to go it alone.